MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/guides/toast-notifications.md

 #### [Windows App SDK](#tab/appsdk)

-With Windows App SDK, you can still create app notification content using raw xml, but you can also create app notification content using the new **AppNotificationsBuilder** API instead of using the **ToastContentBuilder** class provided by the Windows Community Toolkit.
+With Windows App SDK, you can still create app notification content using raw xml, but you can also create app notification content using the new **AppNotificationsBuilder** API which replaces the **ToastContentBuilder** class provided by the Windows Community Toolkit.
 Send the app notification by calling <xref:Microsoft.Windows.AppNotifications.AppNotificationManager.Show(Microsoft.Windows.AppNotifications.AppNotification)?displayProperty=nameWithType>.
 Mixing Windows Community Toolkit and App SDK APIs is not recommended.

 ```csharp
 using Microsoft.Windows.AppNotifications;